FalkZ/blog-nico/posts/The Vietnam war.md

 ---
-title: The vietnam war.
+title: The Vietnam war.
-description: The Vietnam war happened between 1955 to 1975.
+description: The Vietnam war happened between 1955 and 1975.
 It was a horrific scenario for all members of the war and for the civil population.
 date: 2020-06-07
 tags:
-  - second-tag
+  - Konflikte
   - second-t
 layout: layouts/post.njk
 ---